 Technology can be a huge differentiator between market leaders and losers.
 Leaders use technology to grow the business in ways their competitors never imagined.
 Losers spend too much — usually on ill-conceived internal projects that ultimately fail, or too little — resulting in slow or inefficient processes.
 Compare the company’s technology spending per person and per dollar of revenue with others in the industry.
 If they are very different from the norm, then ask why.

 Does the company have a strategic plan?
-If so, get a copy.
-Read it carefully and decide if it makes sense.
-If the company does not have one, or the plan is lacking in critical areas, you should address this in the negotiation stage.
+If so, get a copy of the plan, read it carefully and decide if it makes sense.
+If the company does not have a plan, or the plan is lacking in critical areas, you should address this in the negotiation stage.
 Consider engaging a professional consulting firm to help you develop and execute a winning strategy once a deal is finalized.

 At some point, you will want to get your original investment back, plus hopefully a significant positive return.
 How and when will this happen?
 Be sure you have at least one viable potential exit strategy before you make an investment.